maus-me/woopEssentials/README.md

   ### Currently supported Slashcommands

-  - /players - Get a list of online players
+  - /players - Get a list of online players (optional show the ping)
   - /date - Get the current ingame date and time
   - /restarttime - Show time until next restart
   - /setchannel - Set the channel to send to/from ingame chat [Admin]